AndyClifton/accessibility/source/v2x/README.md

 This package is intended for documents produced using PDFLaTeX.

-Originally programmed in 2007 by Babett Schalitz as a Masters project at TU Dresden, the maintenance of the accessibility package has been taken up by Andrew Clifton with her agreement.
+`accessibility` was originally programmed in 2007 by Babett Schalitz as a Masters project at TU Dresden.
+The maintenance of the accessibility package has been taken up by Andrew Clifton with her agreement.
+This package is based on her original files.

 ### Note to version 2.0.x releases